Keltoum-Nacer/cub3d/README.md

 This project implements a raycasting-based rendering engine inspired by classic games like Wolfenstein 3D.
 It includes key features such as map validation, 2D rendering, wall projection, and texture mapping.

-The following sections describe each implementation step in detail.

 ## Table of Contents
 1. [Parse Map](#1-parse-map)